 - Interests: Advertisers can target viewers interested in particular things, like sports and hobbies, as evidenced by their browsing patterns and watched content.

 - Affinity audiences: You can reach people who've demonstrated interest in subjects and who are likely to view related content again.
 This type of targeting also facilitates connection with audiences that are similar to those targeted by offline campaigns.

 - Demographics: You can reach customers who are likely to be within the demographic groups you choose.
 These groups include age and gender.

-- First position: This layer of targeting can be added to in-stream ads (there's a CPM up-charge).
+- First position: This layer of targeting can be added to in-stream ads.
 It lets you reserve the first video ad someone sees in a session.
 This is similar to what happens in TV advertising, when an advertiser pays more to run the first ad of a commercial break.